 Why Do Lawn Mowers Need Oil?

-Similar to other garden power tools, like garden tractors, lawnmowers need oil to function correctly.
+Similar to other garden power tools, like lawn or garden tractors, lawnmowers need oil to function correctly.
 This is because the oil lubricates the different parts of the engine.
 By doing so, it reduces friction and overall wear and tear.

 However, not all lawn mowers use the same kind of engine oil.
 This is because each oil has a different viscosity, which means how quickly it flows under certain conditions.